 Alex’s practice focuses on general and commercial litigation at the trial, appellate, and administrative levels.

 Alex is co-chair of the Givens Pursley Litigation Group.
-He has achieved significant accolades in general, tort and commercial litigation, having been named as a Fellow for Litigation Counsel of America, and being listed in Chambers USA and Mountain States Super Lawyers.
+He has achieved significant accolades in general, tort and commercial litigation, having been named as a Senior Fellow for Litigation Counsel of America, and being listed in Chambers USA and Mountain States Super Lawyers.
 Alex has appeared in front of the Idaho Supreme Court, the Idaho Court of Appeals, the Ninth Circuit Court of Appeals, Federal District Court, and Federal Bankruptcy Court.
 Prior to joining Givens Pursley, Alex gained legal experience serving as an intern with the law firm of Hepworth, Janis & Kluksdal, a summer law clerk for the Honorable Kent Merica, and a litigation associate with the law firm Davison, Copple, Copple & Copple.

 - Chambers USA, America's Leading Lawyers for Business (Litigation: General Commercial)

 - J.D.
 (Cum Laude), University of Idaho, College of Law, 2008

 - B.S.
 (Magna Cum Laude), College of Idaho, 2004

 - Idaho 2008